apexatoll/aoc-cli/README.md

 aoc -y 2020
 ```

 This will set the session key for the year directory to the default alias.
-To use a different AoC account run:
+To use a different alias run:

 ```bash
 aoc -y 2020 -u $alias